DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Motivation Study

 \section{Motivation Study}

 ML models for healthcare wearables typically process either raw biosignals or extracted features.
-Although raw biosignal-based approaches have shown promise, they often suffer from high labeling cost~\cite{li2024survey}, limited generalizability~\cite{galaz2022comparison, bento2022comparing, gallo2025towards} and computational overhead~\cite{georgiou2021comparison}.
+Although raw biosignal-based approaches have shown promise, they often suffer from high training data demand~\cite{li2024survey}, limited generalizability~\cite{galaz2022comparison, bento2022comparing, gallo2025towards} and significant inference overhead~\cite{georgiou2021comparison}.
 In contrast, feature-based approaches~\cite{zhang2022predicting, park2024hide} are generally more effective and flexible for resource-constrained wearable devices.

-However, existing feature extraction methods have several limitations when applied to wearable biosignals: 1) Highly context-specific healthcare tasks makes the identification of effective features particularly challenging.
-2) High-dimensional feature space caused by complex and diverse multimodal biosignals makes the determination of optimal feature extraction settings error-prone.
-3) The vast number and heterogeneity of applications and features to be extracted makes it impractical to manually implement the extraction functions.
+However, existing feature extraction methods have several limitations when applied to wearable biosignals: 1) Highly specialized task context makes the identification of effective features particularly challenging.
+2) High-dimensional combinatorial feature space caused by complex and diverse multimodal biosignals makes the determination of optimal feature combination difficult.
+3) The vast number and complexity of features to be extracted makes it impractical to manually implement the extraction functions.
 In this section, we motivate our study using these challenges and explore the opportunities to address them.